I’m a designer. I get a little fanatical over certain things. One of those things is when I purchase a licensed font.

 To produce high quality work, we need high quality tools.

-Great fonts come in uppercase and lowercase – and numbers and symbols are included
+Licensed fonts come in uppercase and lowercase – and numbers and symbols are included

 Many free fonts only come in either upper or lower case, and usually without numbers and symbols/glyphs.
 Often this is because the free version is a preview of the full font which is available for purchase.
+A licensed font gives you greater flexibility for your design.

-Great fonts have no imperfections when blown up to a large size
+Licensed fonts have no imperfections when blown up to a large size

 Designers of licensed typefaces put hours upon hours into each individual letter to make sure that each line and curve is absolutely perfect; making it versatile at any size.
 When enlarged, the font should not have any obvious imperfections.

-Great fonts have alternate characters, ligatures, swashes and lowercase numbers
+Licensed fonts have alternate characters, ligatures, swashes and lowercase numbers

 Licensed fonts often come with a variety of alternate characters for each letter, ligatures (where two or more letters are joined as a single glyph), swashes for decorative purposes and lowercase numbers.
 All of these elements are how two designers can put their own twist on a word using the same font.